flybywiresim/docs/docs/pilots-corner/beginner-guide/starting-the-aircraft.md

 ![Fire Panel](../assets/beginner-guide/starting-aircraft/fire-panel.png "Fire Panel"){loading=lazy}

 Before starting the APU, we should do a fire test.
 This is done by pressing and holding the `TEST` button on the fire panel.

-If external power is available, the fire test will light up the Fire Extinguish button and the Squib Discharge button on the fire panel and the ECAM will show the appropriate warnings.
+If external power is available, the fire test will light up the Fire Extinguish button and the Squib Discharge button on the fire panel, and the ECAM will show the appropriate warnings.

 !!! block ""
     ![apu-fire-test](../assets/beginner-guide/starting-aircraft/apu-fire-test.png){loading=lazy valign=top align=center width=49%}
     ![apu-fire-test-ecam](../assets/beginner-guide/starting-aircraft/apu-fire-test-ecam.png){loading=lazy valign=top align=center width=49%}

-If external power is not available at this point, we do a batteries only fire test.
-In this case only the fire panel buttons will show the test lights.
+If external power is not available at this point, we do a battery only fire test.
+In this case, only the fire panel buttons will show the test lights.
 The ECAM remains dark.

 #### APU

 We now start the APU.
-Without external power this will provide us with electrical power to setup the aircraft.
+Without external power, this will provide us with electrical power to set up the aircraft.
 The startup typically lasts about 1 minute.

 To do this, we simply push on the APU `MASTER SW` and `START`.
 The APU should be on within one minute.